marianabocoi/kubernetes-goat-killer-koda/scenario01/step02.md

-After reading the story and understanding the application by enumeration and discovery, we can perform the discovery and analysis, then we can identify that it has a .git folder exposed within the application
+## Hint 1

-We can navigate to [http://localhost:1230/.git/config]({{TRAFFIC_HOST1_1230}}/.git/config) for verifying that it has a git configuration available.
+After reading the "Backstory" we deduce there might be something related to code versioning.
+We can check if it has a .git folder exposed within the application.